signalfx/integrations/README.md

-To make it easier to control the docs generated from this repo (the integration tiles in app and on the product docs site), there is now a new build system that is based entirely on [Jinja templates](https://jinja.palletsprojects.com/en/2.11.x/templates/) for maximum control from the documentation team and other contributors.
+To make it easier to control the docs generated from this repo (the integration tiles in app and on the product docs site), there is now a new build system that is based entirely on [Jinja templates](https://jinja.palletsprojects.com/en/2.11.x/templates/) for maximum control by the documentation team and other contributors.

-For this to be enabled for a particular integration the `useLegacyBuild` flag in the integration's `meta.yaml` must be set to `false`.
+For new template functionality to be enabled for a particular integration, the `useLegacyBuild` flag in the integration's `meta.yaml` file must be set to `false`.

 The Jinja template for each integration is the `README.md.jinja` file in that integration directory.
 That file must be present and named exactly that.
-No other markdown files will be considered in the directory.
+No other markdown files in the directory will be considered by the build process.

 All `*.yaml` files in the integration directory will be deserialized and made available in the context of the template as a variable with the base name of